post-kerbin-mining-corporation/NearFutureAeronautics/readme.txt

 INSTALLATION
 ============

 To install, place the GameData folder inside your Kerbal Space Program folder.
 If asked to overwrite files, please do so.
-REMOVE ANY OLD VERSIONS OF THE MARK IV SYSTEM BEFORE INSTALLING.

 ============
 KSP-MINI-AVC